goechsler603/activitiesUdemy/README.md

 # activitiesUdemy
-The activities proposed in the udemy course
+The activities proposed in the udemy Java course